Norman Douglas: Sexual encounters with children

+In 1916, Douglas was charged with an indecent assault against Edward Carey Riggall, age 16, at Douglas's home.
+"Two friends stood bail for Douglas".
+In 1917, he was charged with the indecent assault of two boys, cousins Robert and Esmond Knight, but Faith Compton Mackenzie provided him with an alibi, which "helped to get Douglas released on bail, enabling him to flee Britain and resettle in Italy".
+"In May 1937, Douglas fled Florence, fearing that he was about to be arrested for raping a 10-year-old girl."

+"By present standards," Cleves writes, Douglas "was a monster.
+During his lifetime he was considered a great man, including by many of the children who had sexual encounters with him."

 Reception

 H. M. Tomlinson, a contemporary of Douglas's, concluded his 1931 biography by saying that Douglas's kind of prose "is at present out of fashion".
-He compared the writing to that of great English essayists and novelists: to Jonathan Swift's irony and Laurence Sterne's warmth.
+He found his writing "at times as ruthless in its irony as Swift's" and "as warm and tender as Sterne's".

 Peter Ackroyd describes Douglas's London Street Games as "a vivid memorial to the inventiveness and energy of London children, and an implicit testimony to the streets which harboured and protected their play."

 John Sutherland reports that "Douglas's Mediterranean travel writing chimed with the public taste", and that "there was a time when, in smart literary conversations, Norman Douglas was regarded as one of the smartest things going.
 Part of that smartness was his keeping, for the whole of his long depraved life, one jump ahead of the law."

-In The Grand Tour and Beyond: British and American Travellers in Southern Italy, 1545–1960 (which is chapter 4 of The Evolution of the Grand Tour: Anglo-Italian Cultural Relations since the Renaissance), Edward Chaney wrote that "the true heir to the great tradition of the 'pedestrian tour' in our own [20th] century has been 'pagan-to-the-core' Norman Douglas.
+In "The Grand Tour and Beyond: British and American Travellers in Southern Italy, 1545–1960" (which is chapter 4 of The Evolution of the Grand Tour: Anglo-Italian Cultural Relations since the Renaissance), Edward Chaney wrote that "the true heir to the great tradition of the 'pedestrian tour' in our own [20th] century has been 'pagan-to-the-core' Norman Douglas.
 Having first visited the south of Italy with his brother in 1888, before he was 30 he had abandoned his pregnant Russian mistress and his job at the British Embassy in St Petersburg and purchased a villa at Posillipo.
 By then he had also published his first piece on the subject of southern Italy...."